GSA official who reshaped federal office space in pandemic era leaving government | Federal News Network

 Through its Workplace Innovation Lab, which opened in January 2023, GSA lets agency leaders and their employees test new furniture and technology meant to support hybrid work.

-GSA has also begun letting government employees test out federal co-working spaces across the country, Doerfler said.
+GSA has also begun letting government employees test out federal co-working spaces across the country.
 The agency has established co-working spaces in Chicago, Denver, Kansas City, Philadelphia, San Francisco and Tacoma, Washington.

 “Right now, what I believe agencies can expect in this coming year, as well as our taxpayers, is more definitive planning on what is happening at the local level, at the regional level and at the national level across the real estate portfolio,” Albert said at Federal News Network’s Workplace Reimagined event.